 This is a country that is moving on after the tragedy of the tsunami, but nonetheless offers many smiling faces, friendly people and delicious food.
 Our medical electives in Sri Lanka are based about 2 hours south of Colombo, in the area around Galle.

-The medical and healthcare volunteer placements are based at a large public, teaching hospital with 400 doctors, 750 nursing staff and over 1600 beds.
+The medical electives and healthcare volunteer placements are based at a large public, teaching hospital with 400 doctors, 750 nursing staff and over 1600 beds.
 It is the largest tertiary care centre in the Southern Province of Sri Lanka.
 Departments include surgery, ophthalmology, paediatric, psychiatric, cardiology, oncology, orthopaedic, neurology, ENT, dermatology, physiotherapy, radiology, and Emergency.
 Hospital conditions are relatively good for a developing country however there is frequently a shortage of beds.
 One entire wing of the hospital is allocated to treatment of patients with cancer.

 (Forward your completed Volunteer Application Form so that we can hold your place)

-The volunteer placements are ideal for all medical and healthcare students and electives can be tailored to reflect your preferences, skills and experience.
+The medical elective placements are ideal for all medical and healthcare students and electives can be tailored to reflect your preferences, skills and experience.
 Medical students can shadow the consultants and senior doctors and join in the ward rounds, OPD clinics, theatre and surgical procedures.
 Available areas include neuro surgery and surgical oncology.
 Less experienced students can observe and shadow in the busy emergency unit.
 O&G Placements are also available in the nearby maternity hospital.
 We ask students to remain proactive and flexible.

 The hospital is open 24 /7 however students are expected to work from 8:00 am to 4:00 pm with a one hour lunch break (usually 12 noon to 1:00 pm).
 As with any rotation, attendance at morning rounds, conferences, and clinics is recommended.
 Conservative dress, appearing neat, clean and professional is always appreciated.
 Please take a stethoscope and a copy of your CV for the staff in Sri Lanka.